Notice of Pre-AIA or AIA Status

 The claim comprises the following additional elements:

-at least one data storage configured to store computer program instructions; at least one processor communicatively coupled to the at least one data storage, the at least one processor is configured to execute the computer program instructions to perform the following: receiving battery data for at least one battery including a driving history of an associated electric vehicle; and adjusting a charging voltage of the at least one battery at the associated electric vehicle based on the SoH.
+at least one data storage configured to store computer program instructions; at least one processor communicatively coupled to the at least one data storage, the at least one processor is configured to execute the computer program instructions to perform the following: receiving battery data for at least one battery including a driving history of an associated electric vehicle; and wherein the associated vehicle adjusts a charging voltage of the at least one battery located on the associated electric vehicle based on the SoH via a battery management system, the battery management system is communicatively connected to the at least one battery.

-The additional elements “at least one data storage configured to store computer program instructions”; “at least one processor communicatively coupled to the at least one data storage”, “the at least one processor is configured to execute the computer program instructions to perform the following”, and “adjusting a charging voltage of the at least one battery at the associated electric vehicle based on the SoH” are not sufficient to integrate the abstract idea into a practical application because they only add insignificant extra-solution activities to the judicial exception.
+The additional elements “at least one data storage configured to store computer program instructions”; “at least one processor communicatively coupled to the at least one data storage”, “the at least one processor is configured to execute the computer program instructions to perform the following”, and “wherein the associated vehicle adjusts a charging voltage of the at least one battery located on the associated electric vehicle based on the SoH via a battery management system, the battery management system is communicatively connected to the at least one battery” are not sufficient to integrate the abstract idea into a practical application because they only add insignificant extra-solution activities to the judicial exception.
 The additional element “receiving battery data for at least one battery including a driving history of an associated electric vehicle” represents necessary data gathering and does not integrate the limitation into a practical application.
 In addition, a generic processor and a generic data storage are generally recited and therefore, not qualified as particular machines.

 In conclusion, the above additional elements, considered individually and in combination with the other claims elements do not reflect an improvement to other technology or technical field, do not reflect improvements to the functioning of the computer itself, do not recite a particular machine, do not effect a transformation or reduction of a particular article to a different state or thing, and, therefore, do not integrate the judicial exception into a practical application.
 Therefore, the claim is directed to a judicial exception and require further analysis under the Step 2B.